Crafty-Caribbean/caribbean-pirates/README.md

 ## Overview

-This web application was created to mimic the novelty fortune-telling magic 8 ball.
-In addition to providing answers to yes or no questions, this app also displays trending gifs and allows users to search keywords for more specific gifs.

-•
+This web application allows crafters to discover and track patterns and find other creators.

 ## Features